-Description Changes introduced since version 6.3.3.2 of the national registry are listed in document Annex B, available upon request due to the confidentiality of the data.
+Reporting Item Description 15/CMP.1 annex II.E paragraph Changes introduced since version 6.7.3 of the national registry 32.(j) are listed in the document Annex B, available upon request Change regarding test results due to the confidentiality of the data.
 Both regression testing and tests on the new functionality were successfully carried out prior to release of the version to Production.
 The site acceptance test was carried out by quality assurance consultants on behalf of and assisted by the European Commission and the report (document Annex B) is available upon request due to the confidentiality of the data.
-Testing was carried out in February 2016 and the test report (document Annex H) is available upon request due to the confidentiality of the data
+Testing was carried out in January 2017 and the test report (document Annex H) is available upon request due to the confidentiality of the data.
+1/CMP.8 paragraph 23 PPSR account Previous period surplus reserve (PPSR) account will be stablished in the Consolidated System of European Registries (CSEUR).